JamesSkemp/words/content/post/review-72-pin-connector-for-nes-8-bit-nintendo-system.md

 +++
-title = "Review: 72 Pin Connector for NES 8 BIT Nintendo System" summary = "The following is a review of a 72 Pin Connector for NES 8 BIT Nintendo System (Bulk Packaging), by Classic Game Source." draft = false comments = true date = "2012-12-30T14:50:00-06:00"
+title = "Review: 72 Pin Connector for NES 8 BIT Nintendo System" description = "The following is a review of a 72 Pin Connector for NES 8 BIT Nintendo System (Bulk Packaging), by Classic Game Source." draft = false comments = true date = "2012-12-30T14:50:00-06:00"